 The ICT solutions and international communications business within the NTT Group asserts the decision was made to invest in the new facility through its subsidiary e-shelter, a NTT Com company and data center operator and service provider in Europe.

 Deemed Rhein-Ruhr 1, the facility has two floors with more than 2,700 square metres of server space that is equivalent to 1,100 racks as to demand.

 The Rhein-Ruhr 1 delivers data-center services based on more than 300 globally unified standards that NTT Com's Nexcenter facilities have implemented for equipment and operations.

 The company asserts the facility is operating with the industry's top standards to take advantage of high availability and energy savings.
 The total receiving power is seven megawatts with the emergency power supply being backed up by two separate systems.

-NTT Com has a particular focus in Germany with one data centre in Berlin, one in Hamburg, two in Munich, three in Frankfurt and now the additional facility in Rhein-Ruhr – with all these facilities accounting for almost 59,000 square metres of its total coverage across Europe.
+NTT Com has a particular focus in Germany with one data center in Berlin, one in Hamburg, two in Munich, three in Frankfurt and now the additional facility in Rhein-Ruhr – with all these facilities accounting for almost 59,000 square metres of its total coverage across Europe.

 “We provide the infrastructure that Germany needs for the future”, says Rupprecht Rittweger, e-shelter CEO and founder.

 “At first sight, you may perceive just a building fulfilling its purpose as a data center.
 But the conceptual design of our data centers goes much further.
 Data Centers will be even more important in the future, they are a foundation for digital sovereignty in our country.